BAmercury/ProgrammingFoundations/ba555_hw7/ReadMe.txt

 The driver program is designed to read in files, as well as write them, using try-catch blocks.
 The exception catch will print to the user that an error in reading/writing the file has occured.
 And it will instruct them to simply restart the program after evaluating the correctness of the input file or check to see if another resource is using the output file.
-In addition to this, the program will also print the specfic java exception
+In addition to this, the program will also print the specfic java exception for relevance